IshaanChamoli/BookWars/README.md

 I missed my childhood full of daily reading...
+Hoping to make it a habit once again, I got to building!
+Presenting...

+<h3>BookWars</h3>
-Hoping to make it a habit once again, I made BookWars - A website for friends/classmates/clubs to race and compete to see how many books each person can read!
+A website for friends/classmates/clubs to race and compete to see how many books each person can read!<br>
 Great platform for schools and clubs ; )

+<br><br>
 Features to add ===>

 Phase 1: